calherries/site/posts/2022-01-28-objects-as-closures.md

 ```
 Notice the similarity?

-The Clojure "class" is just a function that returns a function.
-That returned function is an object!
+The new-stack "class" in Clojure is just a function that returns a function with access to the state.
+The returned function is called a closure because the function's open variables (in this case `elements`) have been closed by the surrounding environment.

+That function closure is an object!
 It has it's own state, and has a set of methods that operate on that state.
 You can get a method from the object by calling the object function with the method name.
 Once you've got the method, you can call it like a normal function.
 The difference between a method and a typical function is that the method has privileged access to the object's hidden internal state.

 ```Clojure
 object  method-name